fiaisis/frontend/README.md

 ## Running the frontend for the first time

-Assuming all the previous steps have been completed, you can now these commands in the terminal to get the web application running.
+Assuming all the previous steps have been completed, you can now use these commands in the terminal to get the web application running.

 ### `yarn install`